apache/flink/docs/dev/table/common.md

 * Executing SQL queries
 * Registering a user-defined (scalar, table, or aggregation) function
 * Converting a `DataStream` into a `Table`
-* Holding a reference to a `StreamExecutionEnvironment`
+* In case of StreamTableEnvironment holding a reference to a `StreamExecutionEnvironment`

 A `Table` is always bound to a specific `TableEnvironment`.
 It is not possible to combine tables of different TableEnvironments in the same query, e.g., to join or union them.